LivInTheLookingGlass/sphinx-fediverse/docs/js/index.rst

 JavaScript API
 ##############

-In this section we talk about the JavaScript API, bundling process, and how to repackage these files for your project
+In this section we talk about the JavaScript API and how to repackage these files for your project

 Division of Files
 =================